Sinono3/aldoc/README.md

 ***(some of the following information may be subject to change)***
 # Aldoc

-*aldoc* is a markup language, which takes heavy inspiration from Markdown.
-Its main goal is to provide the beauty and control of LaTeX documents with Markdown's pretty syntax.
+*aldoc* is a markup language with the goal of providing the beauty and control of LaTeX documents with Markdown's pretty syntax, in other words, letting you write your documents without ever needing to touch LaTeX code.

-Another one of its goals is to remove the quirks that Markdown brings with its original design, such as:
+It does so while also trying to solve some quirks that Markdown had since its

-- Different versions and editions of Markdown which mildly in syntax, thus making it unreliable for posting on multiple platforms (GitHub Markdown, original HTML Markdown, Pandoc Markdown, etc.)
+creation: its rules were never clearly established, and as more features were needed for document formatting, variants began appearing, each with their own differences.

-- Markdown was not intended for use outside of small documents, such as small notes or READMEs (this one), which led to decisions that impacted the ergonomics in the syntax (pandoc filters) and ended up in the creation of the different variants.
+The different versions and editions of Markdown vary mildly in syntax, thus making it unreliable for posting on multiple platforms (GitHub Markdown, original HTML Markdown, Pandoc Markdown, etc.)

 ## Status

-This project is still in its infancy (pre-alpha), and major decisions haven't been taken yet.
-This shouldn't be used on its current state.
+This project is still in its infancy (pre-alpha), and major design decisions haven't been taken yet.
+The goals spoken of haven't been reached yet, and features are lacking, this shouldn't be used on its current state.

 ## Syntax